tpkn/queuem/README.md

 ### data
 **Type**: _Any_
-Some data that was passed when the task was created
+Some data that needs to be passed into the task

 ```javascript
 Queue.prepend(fn, { job_id: 549 })